BBeltz1/edab-template/.github/pull_request_template.md

 Describe the big picture of your changes here to communicate to the reviewers why they should accept this pull request.
 Please describe the importance/impact of the problem and a description of how the changes in this pull request will address, resolve or improve the problem.
-If it fixes a bug or resolves a feature request, be sure to link to the issue below
+If it fixes a bug or resolves a feature request, be sure to link to the issue below.

 ### Types of changes